sacroiliac joint pain

-- “It is generally accepted that approximately 10% to 25% of patients with persistent low back pain may have pain arising from the sacroiliac joints.
-In spite of this, there are currently no definite conservative, interventional, or surgical management options for managing sacroiliac joint pain.”
+- Doctors generally accept that approximately 10% to 25% of patients with persistent low back pain may have pain arising from the sacroiliac joints.
+Despite this there are currently no definite conservative, interventional, or surgical management options for managing sacroiliac joint pain.
 1

 So they looked at the medical literature to determine what has shown to be effective: